rayidghani/CharBucks/README.md

 	2. For each business, download first 30 images of the business from Yelp
 	3. Classify each image with pre-trained neural network
 	4. Get prediction score for each image
-	5. Score business with number (or percentage) of images with score > threshold (curreny 0.6)
+	5. Score business with number (or percentage) of images with score > threshold (currently 0.6)
 	6. Return ranked list of businesses